Anon215/ffmpeg4debian/README.md

 # ffmpeg4debian
-installs ffmpeg from source in Debian
+installs ffmpeg from source in Debian8 (Jessie)